Communities and Justice

 Men's Behaviour Change Programs

-Men’s Behaviour Change Programs (MBCPs) are mostly group-based programs and services that focus on working with men to enable them to recognise their abusive behaviours and develop strategies to stop them from using violence or abuse.
+Men’s Behaviour Change Programs (MBCPs) are mostly group-based programs and services that work with men to enable them to recognise abusive behaviours, better manage their emotions and develop strategies to stop them from using violence or abuse.

-Register to be involved in delivery of programs.
+Register to be involved in the delivery of programs.

 Men’s telephone counselling and referral service

-The NSW Government is providing $2 million over three years for NSW’s first telephone counselling and referral service for violent or potentially violent men to help reduce domestic violence.
+The NSW Government funds NSW’s telephone counselling and referral service for abusive, violent or potentially violent men to help reduce domestic violence.
 Changing the behaviour and attitudes of men who use violence lies at the heart of reducing domestic and family violence.

-The Men’s Telephone Counselling and Referral Service includes:
+The Men’s Telephone Counselling and Referral Service offers:

 • a toll-free number across NSW, 24 hours a day, seven days a week;